Updated: Feb 16

 Even outside of the animal rescue community, there’s still a big stigma surrounding pet owners who surrender their pets.

-Responsible pet owners rarely surrender their pets.
+A lot of people genuinely believe that responsible pet owners rarely surrender their pets.

 But if that's the case, then why do some pet owners still choose to surrender their pets to animal shelters?
 We're about to tell you!